Jupiter Bay News

 1. Over a 10-year period, prior Jupiter Bay boards increased reserves or replacement fund balances from $675,000 to $2.38 million (as shown in the 2020 Audit report).

-1. Archetype Engineering conducted the Association’s only reserve study to date.
+1. Archetype Engineering conducted the Association’s only reserve study prior to 2024.
 The study resulted in substantially increased reserve contributions in 2014 and later years.

 1. Asset replacement costs were increased by inflation from 2017 to 2023.
 In 2023 alone 8.0% inflation was used in the calculations.
 No inflation was applied in the 2024 budget although it was a high-inflation period.